RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 **The first stage must be started manually** at the appropriate time after all of the stage-independent setup questions are complete, by using the action `"startStage"` (see section <a href="#Actions">Actions</a>)

-Once the first stage has begun, the stage day will automatically increment by 1 at 21:00 **only on every evening that the stage is defined to be running**.
+Once the first stage has begun, the stage day will automatically increment by 1 between 04:00 and 05:00 **only on every morning that the stage is defined to be running**.
 If the number of days of the current stage exceeds the specified number of days for that stage, the next stage is **automatically** started.
 If there is no next stage, the experiment is automatically ended.

 It is possible to have a stage of indefinite length.
-However, in this case, it is up to the experimenter to **manually** ensure that the next stage begins under the right conditions, by using the action `"startStage"` whenever required (for example, after a certain question is answered).
+However, in this case, it is up to the experimenter to **manually** ensure that the next stage begins under the right conditions, by using the action `"startStage"` (see [actions](#span-idactions-actions-span))whenever required (for example, after a certain question is answered).

 The `experimentStages` object must have the keys of **ALL** of the possible experiment conditions, which means stages have to be specified individually for each condition.
 The value of each of these keys will be a list of individual stage objects.
 A stage object has the following fields: